41160 Introduction to Biomedical Engineering

 Lectures

 Lectures (1.5 hrs per week) will be delivered by researchers who are working at the forefront of various subject areas under the umbrella of biomedical engineering.
 Lectures serve as inspiration for new ideas, techniques and approaches that can be applied towards devising and completing projects that are assessed at the end of the subject.
 These lectures introduce and explore fundamental theories and practices in biomedical engineering.
 Furthermore, guest lectures will provide state-of-the-art advances in specific areas of expertise.
-Lecture slides and recordings will be provided to assist with student learning.
+Lecture slides will be provided to assist with student learning.

 Tutorials